- Application opens: 9/1/2017

 PREPARING TO APPLY

-Before beginning the application process, carefully read the listed below items to ensure you understand the application instructions:
+Before beginning the application process, carefully read the items listed below:

-- Student Handbook: Technical Standards and Criminal Background Check & Drug Screen policies
+- Nursing Technical Standards and Criminal Background Check & Drug Screen

 - Mandatory On-campus Schedule